Domaine Philippe Alliet - Chinon Blanc 2014

 Bettane & Desseauve

-"This vintage comes from the lower part of the vineyard.
-The wine, aged for a year in 500-liter barrels, is precise and straightforward. " (Le Guide Bettane & Desseauve des Vins de France 2016) Philippe Alliet's white Chinon reveals aromas of citrus fruits and caramelized apples.
-A rare cuvée, produced in small quantities, not to be missed!
+“This cuvée comes from the lower part of the vineyard.
+The wine, aged for a year in 500-liter barrels, is precise and straightforward. ” (The Bettane & Desseauve Guide to French Wines 2016) Philippe Alliet’s white Chinon reveals aromas of citrus and caramelized apples.
+A rare cuvée, produced in small quantities, that is not to be missed!

-Buy your Philippe Alliet wines at the best price in a private sale!
+Buy Philippe Alliet wines at the best prices in a private sale!

 Eye